 I started playing the flute when I was eight years old.
 My parents gave me piano lessons when I was five, and then after hearing Jean Pierre Rampal play a recital, I asked them if I could switch to the flute.

-I joined St. Luke's a long time ago, when I was just twenty two.
+I joined St. Luke's a long time ago, when I was just 22.
 It's hard to believe!
-It is very difficult to say what has been my favorite Luke's moment with so many memories.
-One of the things I enjoy so much about the group, is all the variety of music and how the musicians approach each project with passion and artistic integrity, from playing Mozart Piano Concerti with great soloists, playing chamber music with the ensemble members, getting to premiere new pieces and just recently, performing Golijov's new Opera at Lincoln Center.
+It is very difficult to say what has been my favorite moment.
+I enjoy all the variety of music and how the musicians approach each project with passion and artistic integrity, from playing Mozart piano concertos with great soloists, to playing chamber music with the ensemble members, to premiering new pieces.
 I have a lot of composers and recordings that are my favorite, depending on my mood, the week, or even the music I am working on.
-Mozart and Brahms are high on my list and of course Chopin.
+Mozart and Brahms are high on my list, and of course Chopin.

 For fun away from the flute, I've always enjoyed tennis, and it is also where I met my husband Matthew.